 Dental Products Business Survey — Methodology

 The ADIA Australian Dental Products Business Conditions Survey is produced using survey data provided by businesses that manufacture and supply dental products around the country.
-It takes less than three minutes to complete, responses are entirely anonymous and it doesn’t require respondents to provide any commercially sensitive information.
+It takes less than three minutes to complete, responses are entirely anonymous, and it does not require respondents to provide any commercially sensitive information.

 Index Reading: 50 – Stable